Syndrome of inappropriate antidiuretic hormone secretion

 Exams and Tests

 The health care provider will perform a complete physical examination to help determine the cause of your symptoms.
+Establishing fluid status (dehydrated, volume overload, normal volume) is an important part of making the correct diagnosis.

 Lab tests that can confirm and help diagnose low sodium include: